marigold-dev/training-dapp-1/README.md

 1. Open your browser at: http://localhost:5173/
    Your app should be running.

-### Connect / disconnect the wallet.
+### Connect / disconnect the wallet

-Declare two React Button components and display the user address and his balance.
+Declare two React Button components and display the user's address and his balance.

 Edit **src/App.tsx** file.